Below are key drivers of Baidu's value that present opportunities for upside or downside to the current Trefis price estimate for Baidu:

 Relatively low penetration rates translate into better opportunities for growth as the user base still remains low compared to the total population of the state.

-The Chinese online video market has exploded in recent years driven by the increasing penetration of smartphone users as well as high-speed internet in the region.
+The Chinese online video market has exploded in recent years, driven by the increasing penetration of smartphone users and high-speed internet in the region.
 This is expected to continue to drive iQiyi online video streaming revenues in the coming years.

 Driven by the rising adoption of mobile Internet and smartphones, Baidu's mobile search users are growing explosively.
 This has also contributed to increased monetization on the mobile platform.

 Baidu aims to fuel the next chapter of its growth with O2O e-commerce initiatives.
-These include services to connect users to merchants such as online travel, ticket booking, entertainment, food delivery, as well as grocery and other services.
+These include services to connect users to merchants such as online travel, ticket booking, entertainment, food delivery, grocery, and other services.
 The company’s management expects this to be an RMB 10 trillion market opportunity.